Aviah/django-selenium-page-objects/README.md

 **EXCLUDE_FIELDS**
-When you subclass a form with WebFormById or WebFormByClass, it automatically grabs oall the text user input fields, and these fields are then cleared with "clear", or edited.
-If a text input field should be ignored by the test form manipulation code, add it to the EXCLUDE_FIELDS.
-The default is ['csrfmiddlewaretoken'], which is used by django for CSRF and is not useful for any user input or user interaction.
+When you subclass a form with `WebFormById` or `WebFormByClass`, it automatically grabs all the text user input fields.
+These fields are then cleared with `clear`, or edited.
+If a text input field should be ignored by the test form manipulation code, add it to the `EXCLUDE_FIELDS`.
+The default is `['csrfmiddlewaretoken']`, which is used by django for CSRF and is not useful for any user input or user interaction.

 **CHROME_DRIVER**
 Running selenium tests with Chrome (or Chromium), require a separate driver that matches the specific Chrome version on your machine.